automatorplus68-sketch/automation-of-ai/CONTRIBUTING.md

 Email: animatorplus68@gmail.com

-Thank you for helping us build a better way to automate AI workflows! 🙌
+Thank you for helping us build a better way to automation workflows! 🙌